wilsonliaows/docs/connectors/salesforce.md

 Workato offers real-time capabilities for 2 salesforce triggers, namely **New Object** and **New/Updated Object**.
 This allows workato to pick up any object that was created/updated in Salesforce immediately.
 To enable this,
 1. Log in to your salesforce instance and click on 'Setup' on the top right of the page.
-2. On the left hand panel, under Build, click on Create>Workflow & Approvals > Workflow rules.
+2. On the left hand panel, under Build, click on Create > Workflow & Approvals > Workflow rules.
 3. Select the Object which you want to receive real time updates for and click Next
 4. Fill in the required and optional field
   Rule name
   Rule Criteria (Rule criteria can be set based on your preference.
-For example, Only when Opportunity status equals “Closed-won")
+For example, Only when Opportunity status equals “Closed-won".)
-  Afrer you are done, click **Save & Next**
+  After you are done, click **Save & Next**

 5. Select New Outbound Message under Specify workflow actions fill in the required and optional fields